JAO1988/ColorHoster-JSON/README.md

 ---
 ## Repository Structure

-This repository is used for storing **pre-built VIA JSON files** with Color Hoster direct mode included.
+This repository is used for storing **pre-built VIA JSON files** with ColorHoster direct mode included.
 Each vendor folder contains the respective keyboard and its regional variant (ISO/ANSI/JIS/etc.) VIA JSON.
+If you can't find your keyboard, there's instructions on how-to convert an existing VIA JSON file into a ColorHoster compatible JSON.

 ---